ACE Inhibitors

 Absolute Contraindications

 • Pregnancy -The use of drugs that inhibit the renin-angiotensin system correlates with teratogenic effects such as oligohydramnios, decreased fetal renal function, anuria, renal failure, skull hypoplasia, and death.
 The proposed mechanism behind oligohydramnios is evident at the level of the fetal kidney.
-The low-pressure hemodynamics of the fetus becomes easily disrupted with a decreased amount of angiotensin II.
-Fetal renal pressure becomes lower, reducing the ability to maintain GFR, leading to oligohydramnios and anuria.[27]
+The low-pressure hemodynamics of the fetus become easily disrupted with a decreased amount of angiotensin II.
+Fetal renal pressure becomes lower, reducing the ability to maintain GFR, leading to oligohydramnios and anuria.[53]
+Although ACE inhibitors are contraindicated in pregnancy, they can be used in lactation as they do not significantly pass into breast milk.[54][55][54]

 Relative Contraindications